 Make sure that you and your employees both understand the specifics of your employee monitoring policy.

 Transparency is the key to collecting and using data responsibly.
-It’s important to create a monitoring policy that makes sense and meets your needs, and then make sure that the employees who will be monitored are fully aware of when and where they’ll be monitored, as well as the reasons why they need to be monitored.
+It’s important to create a legal and ethical employee computer monitoring policy that makes sense and meets your needs, and then make sure that the employees who will be monitored are fully aware of when and where they’ll be monitored, as well as the reasons why they need to be monitored.

-Employee monitoring can be a contentious issue in the workplace, and for understandable reasons.
+Monitoring workers’ computers can be a contentious issue in the workplace, and for understandable reasons.
 No one likes to feel as if they’re being spied on or mistrusted.
 But giving clear reasons for the monitoring, and providing details on when and where exactly monitoring will be used, can address employee concerns before they have a chance to become more serious.
-Have employees sign a statement saying that they’ve received information and training about your employee monitoring practices.
+Have employees sign a statement saying that they’ve received information and training about your employee computer activity monitoring practices.
 This helps ensure that everyone is on the same page from the start.

 Be Selective About The Data You Collect

-Employee monitoring software is capable of helping you collect a large amount of data, but you don’t necessarily need all of it.
-Good employee monitoring software is customizable – you can collect the data you need and not any superfluous information.
+Many employee computer surveillance products are capable of helping you collect a large amount of data, but you don’t necessarily need all of it.
+Good products are customizable – you can set rules collect the data you need and not any private information.

 For example, you can choose to receive data only when an employee accesses sensitive information or tries to access restricted areas of the network, or you can set your system to redact and avoid capturing personal data input by an employee when you don’t need to have that data to begin with.
 Not only does this reduce the risk of invading employee privacy, but it also reduces the burden on you to protect personal data if you don’t collect unnecessary personal data to begin with.